Early Canadian banking system: British era

+Confederation

-The Provincial Note Act was passed in 1866 to link note issue to the needs of the British administration.
+The Provincial Note Act was passed in 1866 to link the issuance of government notes to the needs of the British administration.
 This marked the beginning of an enduring policy of government intervention in the Canadian economy.
-The British North America Act of 1867 formally codified this policy, allowing for government control over coinage, currency, bills of exchange, promissory notes, banking, and incorporation of banks.
+The British North America Act 1867 formally codified this policy, allowing for government control over coinage, currency, bills of exchange, promissory notes, banking, and incorporation of banks.
 This in turn allowed for the creation of a uniform currency across Canada.
 Official Canadian currency took the form of the Canadian dollar in 1871, overriding the currency of individual banks.

 After Confederation, Canada developed a banking system very different from that of the United States.
 Whereas the United States was served a large number of small banks serving just one town or, at most state, Canada's banking sector came to be dominated by a few banks with transcontinental branch networks.
 The Canadian system promoted stability and produced far fewer bank failures than either the contemporary United States or Australian banking systems.
 The downside of the Canadian banking system was that it was much less competitive that the United States and Australian systems, which meant that consumers paid more for banking services.
 The legal foundation of the Canadian banking system consisted of a series of laws passed in 1870 and 1871.

 Banking remained relatively decentralized until 1935, when the Bank of Canada was founded in response to the economic instability experienced during the Great Depression in Canada.
 First opened on December 5, 1980, Canada's Currency Museum is located on the ground floor of the Bank of Canada in Ottawa, Ontario.